psliwa/PHPPdf/README.markdown

 * padding (padding-top, padding-bottom, padding-left, padding-right): works similiar as in HTML/CSS
 * font-type - font name must occurs in fonts.xml config file, otherwise exception will be thrown
 * font-size - file size in points, there are no any unit
-* font-style - allowed values: normal, bold, italic, bold-italic
+* font-style - allowed values: normal, bold, italic, bold-italic, light, light-italic
 * color - text color.
 HTML/CSS style values are supported
 * breakable - if true, element is able to be broken in several pages.
 Default value for most tags is true..
 * float - works similar but not the same as in HTML/CSS.
 Allowed values: left|none|right, default none